PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 # Palo Alto Networks VNet Module for Azure

 A terraform module for deploying an Application Gateway.
-The module is designed to be dedicated to the FW, hence it supports only one backend - the NGFWs.
+The module is dedicated to work with the Next Generation Firewalls, hence it supports only one backend.

+In the center of module's configuration is the `rules` property.
+See the the [Rules property explained](#rules-property-explained) and [`rules` property examples](#rules-property-examples) topics for more details.

 ## Rules property explained

 The `rules` property combines configuration for several Application Gateway components and groups them by a logical application.
-In other words, an application defines a listener, http settings, health check probe or redirect rules.
+In other words an application defines a listener, http settings, health check probe, redirect rules or rewrite rule sets (some fo them are mutually exclusive, check details on each of them below).
 Those are always unique for an application, meaning that you cannot share them between application definitions.
 Most of the settings are optional and depend on a use case.
 The only one that is required is the listener port (for v2 Gateways a rule priority is a must since 2022 AzureRM API updates).

-In general `rules` property is a map where a key is the logical application name and value is a set of properties, like below (AppGWv2 example):
+In general `rules` property is a map where key is the logical application name and value is a set of properties, like below (AppGWv2 example):

 ```hcl
 rules = {